This post contains affiliate links. Read my disclosure policy here.

 Topping Ideas

-This red curry noodle soup already has tons of flavor and textures, but if you want to add a little more fun, here are some tasty topping ideas:
+This soup already has tons of flavor and textures, but if you want to add a little more fun, here are some tasty topping ideas:

 - Sliced red onion